-All partners of closely-held partnerships owe what is known as a fiduciary duty to one another.
-This fiduciary duty stems from the small nature of the relationship.
-The relationship between partners is often compared to that of co-venturers in a Joint Venture.
+All partners of a partnership owe a fiduciary duty to one another.
+This fiduciary duty stems from the generally small nature of most partnership enterprises.
+The relationship between partners is often compared to that of a Joint Venture.
 It is a relationship that is built upon trust, confidence, and good faith.
-Every partner owes this duty to all of his/her fellow partners.
+Every partner owes this duty of trust and good faith to all of his/her fellow partners.

-The New Jersey Uniform Partnership Act states that legal action may be taken by a partner against all other partners, (sometimes mistakenly referred to as officers and directors) of partnerships who violate their fiduciary duty by operating the partnership business in a manner that is detrimental to other partners.
-For example, a majority partner is prohibited from making a decision on behalf of the partnership for the sole purpose of personal financial gain, regardless of whether or not the decision is in line with the partnership’s normal business operations.
+The New Jersey Uniform Partnership Act states that legal action may be taken by a partner against other partners, of the partnerships who violate their fiduciary duty by operating the partnership business in a manner that is detrimental to the welfare of the partnership and to the other partners.
+For example, a majority partner is prohibited from acting on behalf of the partnership for the primary purpose of advancing his private economic gain, regardless of whether or not the decision is in line with the partnership’s general business operations.

 Let me repeat this again.
 As a partner, it is important to understand your fiduciary obligations.
 All partners throughout the state owe a reciprocal fiduciary duty to other partners within their partnership.
 This relationship is one of trust, confidence, loyalty and good faith, and is to be honored at all times.

 It is important that all partners understand that the fiduciary duty of good faith and fair dealing requires honesty and transparency.
 Majority partners must provide proper information regarding business decisions to all minority partners.
 If they give false, misleading, or intentionally inaccurate information, they are subject to a claim for breach of their fiduciary duty.
 When a partner brings a breach of fiduciary duty claim questioning a business transaction where majority partners gained a significant profit, the burden of proving that the transaction was fair and equitable fall on the majority partner.